Mansvini/user-management-service/README.md

 ## Including JWT in Requests

+### Generating JWT Token

+You can generate a JWT token using online tools like `jwt.io` for testing purposes.
+Ensure the token includes the necessary user id in the `sub` property of the payload.

 To include a JWT token in your requests to Block or search endpoints, you need to add an `Authorization` header with the `Bearer` token.
 Please note that it is mandatory to add JWT token for Block endpoints.

 ### Example with cURL